mramshaw/NoteM/Logging.md

 [Enough details must also be tracked to enable __Cohort Identification__, or more specifically ___Retention___, if this is desired.]

+#### Privacy and Ethics

+Some links related to voice-activated devices follow.

+General comments on privacy in relation to [Alexa devices](http://github.com/mramshaw/Alexa-Stuff#privacy).

+General comments on ethics in relation to [Alexa devices](http://github.com/mramshaw/Alexa-Stuff#ethics).

+Google appears to have a [fairly proactive approach to privacy](http://github.com/mramshaw/Google-Assistant#privacy).

 ## Device